-The celebration of Eid Al-Fitr lasts three days, starting with the sighting of the new moon which marks the end of the Islamic month of Ramadan and the beginning of the next month.
+The celebration of Eid Al-Fitr lasts one day, starting with the sighting of the new moon which marks the end of the Islamic month of Ramadan and the beginning of the next month.

 The celebration of Eid Al-Adha, on the other hand lasts four days, beginning on the day after the completion of Hajj.

 Muslims congratulate one another saying “Eid Mubarak” which means “Have a blessed Eid.”